 “This year, many things are returning to normal, and that means you may be inundated with invitations to holiday parties,” Ramhold said.
 “It’s always polite to show up with a hostess gift, but that can get expensive depending on how many parties you’ll be attending.

 “If you shop online, you can find really lovely gift packages of candies in multipacks, such as 4-packs of French truffles, boxes of Belgian chocolates, tins of European cookies, tins of Kirkland hazelnut chocolates (better than Ferrero in my opinion!), and more.
 These packages look great on their own, but they’re also easy to wrap, and they make great hostess gifts.
-And of course one 4-pack equates to four gifts from $8 to $17 each, depending on which item you purchase.”
+And of course, one 4-pack equates to four gifts from $10 to $20 each, depending on which item you purchase.”

 Get Holiday Activity Kits

 “If you enjoy building things like gingerbread houses, many Costco stores have entire kits for decorating gingerbread houses,” Ramhold said.
 “But what sets them apart is that the houses are already built — all you have to do is decorate.
-Even better, these kits are reasonably priced (usually around $17 or so) and come with everything you need, which means you’ll save over having to buy items separately as well as save time over having to bake gingerbread to the perfect consistency for building.”
+Even better, these kits are reasonably priced and come with everything you need, which means you’ll save over having to buy items separately as well as save time over having to bake gingerbread to the perfect consistency for building.”

 Stock Up on Durable Holiday Decor

 “You can find tons of holiday decor at Costco, including shatterproof or shatter resistant ornaments that actually look beautiful rather than cheap,” Ramhold said.
-“It might be a little more costly upfront — a pack of 12 shatter-resistant ornaments was around $43 when I looked — but investing in these once will mean decorations that last, and you won’t have to buy new ones year after year.
+“It might be a little more costly upfront… but investing in these once will mean decorations that last, and you won’t have to buy new ones year after year.
 You can also find storage solutions for your holiday decor, which means you can store it away with better protection and, again, prevent the need to buy new ones the next year.”

 Get Enough Wrapping Supplies for the Whole Season

 “Wrapping paper is one of those items that’s not worth skimping on,” Ramhold said.
 “If it rips too easily, you have to start over, which means wasting time and using more paper than necessary.
-Fortunately, you can get six rolls of reversible wrapping paper at Costco for around $29 — that’s six different designs and comes out to less than $5 per roll.
+Fortunately, you can usually get six rolls of reversible wrapping paper at Costco for around just $30.
 Each roll also has 60 square feet per roll, so you’ll have plenty for the holiday season and possibly even beyond.”